shubhamm-06/shubhamm-06/README.md

 ### hey, I'm Shubham

-Software engineer at Wisdom Hatch.
-Most of my day is Next.js, Supabase, and MDX — and most of my free time ends up being more of the same, just for stuff I actually want to build.
+Software Development Engineer at Wisdom Hatch (founded by Akshat Shrivastava).
+I build web applications, strengthen the technical side of growing businesses, and automate work that needs to run at scale.

+I'm mostly a generalist — I take on whatever the team needs.
+Alongside engineering, I've worked on long-term freelance products, helped businesses grow from the ground up, reviewed existing products, and helped create high-utility video content using AI.

-Right now I'm:
+Right now I'm also:
 - rebuilding my portfolio with real content instead of placeholder pages
 - running experiments with MCP — treating it like remote access to tools from inside an LLM, writing up what actually works (and what doesn't) on LinkedIn
 - starting from zero on X, trying to build a daily posting habit before I do anything else with it